cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 ## Client-Server model
-we have the client layer and server layer.
+We have the client layer and server layer.

 ![[WhatsApp Image 2024-12-07 at 22.03.45.jpeg]]